Clicky

 Bladder stones can often lead to UTIs, and they can present with similar symptoms, including foul-smelling urine.

-The crystals that form uncomfortable bladder stones can be treated with a course of antibiotics and a specially formulated diet, usually one low in purines.
+The crystals that form uncomfortable bladder stones can be treated with a specially formulated diet, usually one low in purines.
+A course of antibiotics may also be needed to treat any infections associated with the crystals.
 There are different types of bladder stones, however, so the treatment will depend on which type the vet discovers your dog has.

 Bladder stones, called Struvites, can occur as a result of a UTI too.
 Others develop as a result of insufficient water intake, a poor diet, or even a genetic predisposition.